wang-yuhao/wang-yuhao.github.io/source/_posts/8-Use-Hexo-Github-to-Realize-the-Automatic-Deployment-of-Personal-Blog.md

 ```
 $ hexo clean && hexo g -d
 ```

+6. Reset the domain in your repository `Setting` on GitHub:

+#### Warning:
-## Important: If you met (Your Connection is Not Private error) or (The custom domain for your GitHub Pages site is pointed at an outdated IP address.
+If you met (Your Connection is Not Private error) or (The custom domain for your GitHub Pages site is pointed at an outdated IP address.
 You must update your site's DNS records if you'd like it to be available via your custom domain. ), maybe everything are right, you just need to wait a few hours:

-### (On Ubuntu)
+#### On Ubuntu
 #### Learn Hexo Blog Framework:
 1.1 install hexo: `npm install -g hexo`
 1.2 Initlize hexo: `hexo init`